Crédit Foncier de l'Indochine: History

-Overview

 The Crédit Foncier de l'Indochine was created in 1923, with a capital of 6,000,000 francs.
 Its main sponsor was financier Octave Homberg through his Société Financière Française et Coloniale (SFFC), with support from the Banque de l'Indochine and the Brussels-based Crédit Foncier d'Extrême-Orient.
 Former colonial governor Ernest Roume became its chairman (président), and Homberg the deputy chairman.
 It was the first mortgage bank established in French Indochina, and became the preferred intermediary of the Banque de l'Indochine for construction and real estate in the territory.
 It soon opened agencies in Hanoi and Saigon, as well as a sub-agency in Haiphong, and later in the 1920s, in Phnom Penh.

 In 1928, the CFI participated in the creation of the Crédit Foncier de l'Ouest Africain (CFOA) which was also initially led by Roume.
 That same year, it established a branch in Bangkok, which was eventually liquidated in 1935, and established a subsidiary, the Union Immobilière Indochinoise, which it absorbed back in 1937.
 In late 1929, it completed a major building at 89 boulevard Francis-Garnier (later Phố Đinh Tiên Hoàng) in Hanoi, which hosted retail outlets as well as its own offices and those of the SFFC.
 In 1936, it moved its Parisian head office to a new building at 9, rue Louis-Murat.